 Moon jellies live near the surface in coastal waters worldwide.
 They frequently swim in schools.
 They may move inshore at breeding time.
 They travel with the tides.
 The polyp looks like a small plant and is attached to rocks or seaweed.

-Food is caught by a moon Jelly with its nematocyst laden tentacles, tied with mucus, brought to the gastric cavity and passed into the cavity by ciliated action.
+Food is caught by a moon jelly with its nematocyst laden tentacles, tied with mucus, brought to the gastric cavity and passed into the cavity by ciliated action.

 Moon jellies have a life cycle that involves both sexual and asexual reproduction.
 Males release a strand of sperm which the female will take internally through the mouth for fertilization.
 Fertilized eggs develop in pockets that surround the mouth until they are ready to be released.
 Upon release, they develop into a planula, or larva.
 The planula spend a short period of time free swimming before settling in one spot as a polyp.
-The polyp will reproduce asexually by creating clones of itself which will bud off the polyp and released to the water.
+The polyp will reproduce asexually by creating clones of itself which will bud off the polyp and release into the water.
 These released clones look like small plates with multiple arms.
 They develop a complete bell after approximately 3 months.
 Sexual maturity commonly occurs in the spring and summer.
-Once mature, these jellies call medusa, will reproduce sexually and the cycle will continue.
+Once mature, these jellies called medusa, will reproduce sexually and the cycle will continue.

 Plankton that includes organisms such as mollusks, crustaceans, tunicate larvae, copepods, rotifers, young polychaetes, protozoans, diatoms, eggs, fish eggs, and other small organisms.